federicolaterra/easy-backup/README.md

-# Easy backup
+# Easy backup shell script

 Minimalist backup solution.
-The bash script stores the `/var/www/html` directory along with its contents in a `..tar.bz2` file.
+The shell script stores the `/var/www/html` directory along with its contents in a `..tar.bz2` file.
 The archive includes the current date in its name and is stored in the `/mnt/backup` directory.
 As the storage space in a web server is limited, a 5 file limitation solution has been devised, so if the sixth backup is added the script will delete the oldest in order of time.

-### Edit configurations
+## Edit configurations

 You can change the following settings: